Washington, DC

 National Museum of Natural History

 This is a classic folks and one that you must visit if you come to DC.
 Think Hope Diamond, huge elephant, and so much more.
 There is so much to see here and it could easily take you two days to cover it all.
 Especially if you come in spring or summer.
+Any and everyone who has lived in DC for a while has taken a class field trip here.
+Either themselves or with their kids.
+I’ve done both.
+I came here with my class as a child and I’ve visited several times with my own children.

-There is a butterfly pavilion (there’s a fee) and lots of hands on activities for kids.
+There is a butterfly pavilion and lots of hands on activities for kids.
 There are also many, many collections and exhibits.
 There are also guided tours and guided activities going on all the time.
 Have you ever held a tarantula?
 Well here you can do just that (eeeeeek!).
 There are also live tarantula feedings to observe.
 Don’t miss this museum.

 National Museum of African Art